At-home COVID-19 test kits hard to find in Mass. ahead of holidays as long lines form at testing sites

 Last week, Massachusetts started distributing more than two million free COVID-19 tests to more than 100 cities and towns in an effort to curb the spread of the virus.

-With the omicron variant on the march, President Joe Biden on Tuesday plans to announce 500 million free rapid tests for Americans.
+With the omicron variant on the march, President Biden on Tuesday announced 500 million free rapid tests for Americans.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)